How To Incorporate SEO Into Your Web Design

 4. Site Architecture

-The navigation and flow of your website is important.
+Website navigation design best practices is also important.
 In a basic web design (non SEO) process this may be given to a client by a web designer or a client may ask for certain items.

-With SEO web design, the key decisions for site architecture are made based on SEO and User experience.
+With web design SEO, the key decisions for site architecture are made based on SEO and User experience.

-The competition research, keyword research, the user and your goals outline the best navigation, page names and content.
+The competition research, keyword research, the user, and your goals outline the best navigation architecture, page names, and content.

 This is where many businesses and web designers will be reminded that it is not what the business wants that matters, but rather what the user needs.